szjani/predaddy/src/predaddy/messagehandling/README.md

 ### Exception handling

-All `MessageBus` implementation catches all exceptions thrown by handlers, so the messages are being forwarded to all handlers, even if some of them throw exception.
+All `MessageBus` implementation catches all exceptions that were thrown by handlers, so the messages are being forwarded to all handlers.

-If you need to handle exceptions, you can implement `SubscriberExceptionHandler` interface and use builder to instantiate the bus:
+If you need to handle exceptions in a generic way, you can implement `SubscriberExceptionHandler` interface and use builder to instantiate the bus:

 ```php
 $bus = SimpleMessageBus::builder()